Natural Resources and Biodiversity Protection

 Yuexiu Property Biodiversity Assessment

 Yuexiu Property laid out in 27 cities in 2024.
-Based on considerations of ecosystem health, the importance of biodiversity, and Yuexiu Property’s strategic positioning, we have selected 10 cities for biodiversity assessment in the first phase.
+Based on considerations such as ecosystem health, the importance of biodiversity, and Yuexiu Property’s strategic positioning, we have selected 10 cities for the first stage of biodiversity assessment.

-Note: The 10 cities in the first phase account for 75.4% of Yuexiu Property's total land bank in 2024 (including land bank of projects under construction and not yet built).
+Note: The 10 cities in the first stage accounted for 75.4% of Yuexiu Property's total land bank in 2024 (including land bank of under-construction and undeveloped proiects).

 Yuexiu Property Natural Resources and Biodiversity Protection Targets